valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **vf:separate** - A resource is removed from a package or a combination resource; the same resource appeared as input earlier in this or another process when it was combined.
 When the resource is separated, it loses its `containedIn` reference, and becomes available on its own.

-**vf:deliver-service** - A new service is produced and delivered as output of a process.
+**vf:deliverService** - A new service is produced and delivered as output of a process.
 A service implies that an agent actively receives the service at the same time as it is delivered.
 Services are not tangible, so would not create or increment an inventoried resource.
 Services are perhaps most often delivered directly to an agent.
 But unlike other actions, sometimes the service is at the same time being delivered into another documented process, in which case it can be output from a process and input to another, at the same time.

-**vf:transfer-all-rights** - This action gives full (in the human realm) rights and responsibilities to another agent, without transferring physical custody.
+**vf:transferAllRights** - This action gives full (in the human realm) rights and responsibilities to another agent, without transferring physical custody.
 People might call this "ownership"; or it might be considered "stewardship" or similar.
 This occurs instantaneously, and does not involve documented physical transfer.
 It is often `triggeredBy` a transfer of custody, for example shipping or receipt of goods.

-**vf:transfer-custody** - This action gives physical custody and control of a resource to another agent, without full rights.
+**vf:transferCustody** - This action gives physical custody and control of a resource to another agent, without full rights.
 The physical custodian often has responsibilities associated with custody, however.
 Examples where transfer of custody is useful are loaning a resource to another agent, or when a resource is transferred to have a service performed by another agent, like transportation or repair.

 **vf:transfer** - This action gives full (human) rights and responsibilities plus physical custody, combining the last two actions.